indrasantosa/dv-ditto/README.md

 ### Setting up `dv-ditto` CLI

 These steps will go thru the installation of `dv-ditto` CLI tool.
-For now, this tools only support project that is created using CRA typescript and also using `yarn`
+For now, this tools only support project that is created using CRA typescript

 1. To setup this, first you need to clone this project into your computer.
 ```Bash